JohnGaros/data_quality_api/docs/FUNCTIONAL_REQUIREMENTS.md

 ### 4.2 Data cleansing orchestration (Uploader & Configurator focus)

-1. System must automatically cleanse incoming data before profiling and validation when policies require it, while letting tenants enable/disable specific cleansing pipelines per dataset type.
+1. The platform must automatically cleanse incoming data before profiling and validation when policies require it, while letting tenants enable/disable specific cleansing pipelines per dataset type (driven by contracts and JobDefinitions).
-2. Cleansing rules must be stored in a dedicated library with their own versioning, activation status, and approval workflow.
+2. Cleansing rules must be stored in the rule authoring layer (`rule_libraries/cleansing_rules`) with their own versioning, activation status, and approval workflow.
-3. Configurator must import or edit cleansing rule templates (Excel/JSON) through API endpoints parallel to validation rule management.
+3. The Configurator must import or edit cleansing rule templates (Excel/JSON/YAML) through API endpoints parallel to validation rule management.
 4. Cleansing jobs must support queueing, retry, and status polling semantics equivalent to validation jobs for Uploader visibility.
-5. When chaining is enabled, the job manager must automatically trigger validation using the cleansed dataset and link the resulting job IDs.
+5. When chaining is enabled, the job manager must automatically trigger validation using the cleansed dataset and link the resulting job IDs in metadata.
-6. System must persist cleansing outputs (transformed datasets, rejected records, execution metrics) so reports and downstream exports can access them.
+6. The platform must persist cleansing outputs (transformed datasets, rejected records, execution metrics) so reports, evidence packs, and downstream exports can access them.
-7. Configurator must run sandbox cleansing tests against sample datasets without impacting production tenants.
+7. The Configurator must run sandbox cleansing tests against sample datasets without impacting production tenants.
-8. Metadata and audit logs must capture cleansing job lineage, applied rule versions, and before/after metrics for SLA tracking.
+8. Metadata and audit logs must capture cleansing job lineage, applied rule versions, and before/after metrics for SLA tracking (see `docs/METADATA_LAYER_SPEC.md`).

 ### 4.3 Rule, contract, and configuration management (Configurator focus)

-1. Configurator must be able to view the active rule library across validation, profiling, and cleansing families (sourced from `rule_libraries/`), including rule name, category, severity, and status.
+1. The Configurator must be able to view the active rule library across validation, profiling, and cleansing families (sourced from `rule_libraries/`), including rule name, category, severity, and status.
-2. Configurator must upload or edit rule definitions using structured templates (Excel/JSON/YAML) through API endpoints and persist them as contract-aware rule templates.
+2. The Configurator must upload or edit rule definitions using structured templates (Excel/JSON/YAML) through API endpoints and persist them as contract-aware rule templates in the registry layer (`src/dq_contracts`).
-3. System must validate new configurations or contract changes before activation (missing fields, duplicate IDs, invalid expressions or bindings).
+3. The platform must validate new configurations or contract changes before activation (missing fields, duplicate IDs, invalid expressions or bindings).
-4. Configurator must manage logical fields and dataset schemas via data contracts, mapping them to customer-specific columns or calculated formulas.
+4. The Configurator must manage logical fields and dataset schemas via DataContracts, mapping them to customer-specific columns or calculated formulas, while referencing canonical schemas from `schema_libraries/` and entities/attributes from `dq_catalog`.
-5. System must track versions of rules, logical fields, mappings, and data contracts with timestamps and authorship.
+5. The platform must track versions of rules, logical fields, mappings, profiles, and DataContracts with timestamps and authorship, and expose that history via metadata and audit endpoints.
-6. Configurator must test new configurations or contract revisions in a sandbox tenant/environment before requesting promotion.
+6. The Configurator must test new configurations or contract revisions in a sandbox tenant/environment before requesting promotion.
-7. System must support soft rules (warnings) and hard rules (blocking) with clear labels in results.
+7. The platform must support soft rules (warnings) and hard rules (blocking) with clear labels in results.
-8. Configurator must request approval for production promotion; system logs approval decisions and ties them to contract lifecycle metadata.
+8. The Configurator must request approval for production promotion; the platform must log approval decisions and tie them to contract lifecycle metadata and governance policies.

 ### 4.4 Administration and tenant operations (Admin focus)

-1. Admin must create, update, suspend, or delete customer tenants.
+1. The Admin must create, update, suspend, or delete customer tenants.
-2. System must support multi-tenant isolation for data, rules, and logs.
+2. The platform must support multi-tenant isolation for data, rules, logs, and metadata.
-3. Admin must manage user accounts, roles, and API tokens with expiration dates.
+3. The Admin must manage user accounts, roles, and API tokens with expiration dates.
-4. System must expose metrics on validation throughput, cleansing throughput, success rates, and queue health.
+4. The platform must expose metrics on validation throughput, cleansing throughput, success rates, and queue health.
-5. Admin must configure storage retention policies for uploads, cleansed outputs, reports, and audit logs.
+5. The Admin must configure storage retention policies for uploads, cleansed outputs, reports, and audit logs, consistent with governance profiles and GDPR requirements.
-6. System must provide audit trails of key actions (uploads, cleansing runs, rule changes, approvals, admin actions).
+6. The platform must provide audit trails of key actions (uploads, cleansing runs, rule changes, approvals, admin actions) via `dq_metadata` and `dq_security` components.
-7. Admin must trigger revalidation of prior uploads when configurations change, with traceable links.
+7. The Admin must be able to trigger revalidation of prior uploads when configurations or contracts change, with traceable links in metadata.
-8. System must integrate with enterprise authentication (e.g., Azure AD) for SSO where available.
+8. The platform must integrate with enterprise authentication (e.g., Azure AD) for SSO where available.

 ### 4.5 Reporting and downstream access (All roles)

-1. System must allow users to fetch validation and cleansing reports via API filtered by date, tenant, or status.
+1. The platform must allow users to fetch validation, cleansing, and profiling reports via API filtered by date, tenant, status, dataset/contract, and job definition where relevant.
-2. Reports must include per-rule statistics, affected records, and total counts for both cleansing and validation phases.
+2. Reports must include per-rule statistics, affected records, and total counts for both cleansing and validation phases, and must indicate which catalogue attributes and governance profiles were in force.
-3. System must offer export formats (JSON, CSV) for downstream tools.
+3. The platform must offer export formats (JSON, CSV) for downstream tools and evidence packs.
-4. System must notify relevant users (email/webhook) when critical cleansing or validation failures occur, with opt-in control.
+4. The platform must notify relevant users (via configured ActionProfiles: email/webhook/Teams/Slack) when critical cleansing or validation failures occur, with opt-in control at tenant/JobDefinition level.

 ### 4.6 Platform-wide requirements

-1. Every requirement above must be accessible through documented REST endpoints.
+1. Every requirement above must be accessible through documented REST endpoints, CLI tooling, or workflows as described in `docs/API_CONTRACTS.md`.
-2. Operations must be scriptable for automation (CLI or service accounts).
+2. Operations must be scriptable for automation (CLI or service accounts), including contract registration, rule/library sync, JobDefinition management, and ActionProfile management.
-3. System must guard against duplicate uploads by using idempotent job identifiers.
+3. The platform must guard against duplicate uploads or job submissions by using idempotent job identifiers and checksums.
-4. System must handle batch uploads, processing each file separately but under a single job reference.
+4. The platform must handle batch uploads, processing each file separately but under a single job or correlation reference.
-5. System must log and surface cleansing and validation errors when rule execution fails (e.g., malformed expressions).
+5. The platform must log and surface cleansing and validation errors when rule execution fails (e.g., malformed expressions) and must provide actionable diagnostics for Configurators and Admins.
-6. Metadata layer must capture lineage for every cleansing and validation job, including source assets, rule versions, and generated reports.
+6. The metadata layer must capture lineage for every cleansing and validation job, including source assets, rule versions, governance/infra profiles, JobDefinitions, ActionProfiles, and generated reports.
-7. Metadata endpoints must allow authorized users to query audit trails, compliance tags, and evidence packs on demand.
+7. Metadata endpoints must allow authorized users to query audit trails, compliance tags (including GDPR fields), and evidence packs on demand.

 ## 5. Acceptance checkpoints

-- We can demonstrate a sample tenant setup, rule load, and file validation end-to-end.
+- We can demonstrate a sample tenant setup, contract registration (including catalogue mappings and governance/infra profiles), rule load from `rule_libraries/`, and file validation end-to-end.
+- We can demonstrate at least one end-to-end JobDefinition run that uses an ActionProfile to send notifications and record action outcomes in metadata.
-- Each role has at least one happy path and one exception path covered by automated tests.
+- Each role has at least one happy path and one exception path covered by automated tests (Uploader, Configurator, Admin, Governance/Audit).
-- Documentation and API references reflect all required endpoints and parameters.
+- Documentation and API references reflect all required endpoints and parameters, including contract, catalogue, JobDefinition, and ActionProfile operations.

 ## 6. Open questions to resolve later

 - Exact SLA targets for validation turnaround times.
 - Whether upload notifications are synchronous (webhook) or asynchronous (email queue).
 - How fine-grained the approval workflow needs to be (single approver vs. multi-step).
-- Retention timelines for historical reports vs. raw uploads.
+- Retention timelines for historical reports vs. raw uploads and how they align with per-tenant governance/GDPR requirements.
+- Precise boundaries between external orchestrators and platform job managers for scheduling and triggering JobDefinitions.